Gendarmerie (Austria): Other units

 There was a transport department, a Kriminalabteilung (and not as in many TV-series the "CID") and a Grenzgendarmerie (border gendarmerie) beside the individual Gendarmerieposten in the municipalities, which were increasingly folded up lately.
 For special employments the Gendarmerie maintained special units such as dog handler, alpine gendarmes and flight rescuers.

 Cobra

 The terrorist assault on the OPEC headquarters in 1975 led to the establishment of a special task force of the Gendarmerie, the Gendarmerieeinsatzkommando EKO Cobra.
-This special unit trains in close proximity to Wr.
+This special unit trains near Wr.
 Neustadt (city approx. 50 km south of Vienna) and gets activated for all acts of terrorism and kidnapping in addition to other particularly dangerous employments.

 Furthermore there are so-called in the context of the Cobra since 1981 Air Mars neck, those as civilian companions during endangered flights Austrian Airlines along-fly.
 This system became of that The USA after the events of the 11.
 September 2001 taken over.